skhemissa/Open-Source-CyberSOC/README.md

 “...there is no favourable wind for someone who does not know where he is heading”.
 Seneca

-No feedback will be given on the solutions: each organization must test the listed solutions and make sure they work in their context.
+No feedback will be given on solutions listed in this initiaive: each organisation must tests the listed solutions and make sure they work in their context.

 Don't hesitate to suggest additional open solutions that could be listed in this initiative.
 Suggested solutions must be mature (the definition of "mature" should be done).